Descent (2007 film): Release

 Descent was released in two alternate cuts: a 105-minute uncut NC-17 rated version and a 95-minute R-rated version.
 The notable difference between the two is that the edited release omits about seven minutes of the second rape scene.
+The film was co-produced by Dawson and Morris S. Levy, a Jewish American film production company owner based in Great Neck, New York.

 Reception

 On Rotten Tomatoes the film has an approval rating of 35% based on reviews from 34 critics, with an average rating of 4.88/10.
 The website's consensus states: "Descent has the potential to make a statement about sexual violence, but falls flat by focusing on revenge rather than Rosario Dawson's emotional state."
-On Metacritic, the film has a score of 45 out of 100 based on reviews from 10 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 45 out of 100 based on reviews from 10 critics, indicating "mixed or average" reviews.

 Matt Zoller Seitz of The New York Times wrote: "Hard to watch but essential to see, Descent is at once realistic and rhetorical, and driven throughout by righteous anger that comes from an honest place."